Discovery Kids (Latin America): The Modern era (2016–2021)

-On 1 April 2016, programming for older children returned after a 13-year hiatus for afternoons and evenings while preschool programming continues airing in the mornings.
-The logo was updated as well, replacing the "D" sphere with a speech bubble and removing the ring around the K. Doki characters were also removed from the bumpers and as the channel's mascots, though its TV series was still aired until December 2019.
+On April 1, 2016, programming for older children returned after a 13-year hiatus for afternoons and evenings while preschool programming continued to air in the mornings.
+The logo was updated as well, replacing the "D" sphere with a speech bubble and removing the ring around the lowercase "k".
+Doki characters were also removed from the bumpers and as the channel's mascots, though its TV series was still aired until June 18, 2019.

-On 2 January 2017, Angry Birds Toons premiered, making it the only TV show on the channel to be based on a mobile game.
+On January 2, 2017, Angry Birds Toons premiered, making it the only TV show on the channel to be based on a mobile game.

-Current era (2021–present)
+The Current era (2021–present)

-On 7 April 2021, the channel received a new logo, designed by Spanish design agency Dtmg.tv Studio, with the "D" speech bubble being changed back to a sphere, and the K becoming more lowercase.
+On April 7, 2021, the channel received a new logo, designed by Spanish design agency Dtmg.tv Studio, with the "D" speech bubble being changed back to a sphere, while retaining the lowercase "k".
 Children also appear in promos.

 Website

 Discovery Kids has a website that launched in the early-to-mid 2000s, with the app launching in the early-to-mid 2010s.
 A Brazilian version was also made, with all of its content being translated into Portuguese.

 One common feature of the site are its online games, which originally required the Flash Player plugin.
 The site offers games and formerly interactive books, and activities.
 At launch, the website was titled Tu Discovery Kids, (Note: Literally Your Discovery Kids) with the app being simply titled Discovery Kids at launch.